Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Introduction

+For the thermodynamic quantities defined in this way \eqref{eq:entropy-prod-cond} is valid.
+Secondly, \eqref{eq:entropy-prod-cond} has the following solutions: Either the fluid is perfect or the temperature vector has to be a CKV (containing the special case of a Killing vector field).
+Therefore, the CKV property is justified by defining equilibrium states.

+This is confirmed by the fact that $\xi^a = u^a/T$, being a CKV, leads to some well-known models like Friedmann's and G\"odel's space-times with the corresponding equations of state (see Sec. \ref{sec:matter-eqs_special-cases}).
+Furthermore, it should be emphasized that the justification of the thermodynamic meaning of the CKV condition given via \eqref{eq:entropy-prod-cond}, i.e., in the context of phenomenological continuum theory, is supported by considerations in the framework of kinetic theory, where the CKV property of $\xi^a$ in combination with related equations of state for some special cases is derived from Boltzmann's equation \cite{ZIMDAHL1, ZIMDAHL2, ZIMDAHL3, ZIMDAHL4}.

-By the existence of such a conformal Killing field one can derive a set of four propagation equations for non-perfect fluids (see \cite{borzchrobunknown}), which couple the propagation of the matter content to the kinematic description of space-time.
+Based on the existence of such a CKV one can derive a set of four propagation equations for non-perfect fluids (see \cite{borzchrobunknown}), which link the propagation of the matter content to the kinematic description of the space-time (see Sec. \ref{sec:matter-eqs}).

-The paper is organized as follows: In Sec. \ref{sec:SECTIONII}, we introduce a suitable tetrad frame, in order to get manageable equations.
-Sec. \ref{sec:SECTIONIII} shortly reviews the kinematic invariants.
-In addition, their form in tetrads for the space-times \eqref{eq:metric_allg_obuk} and the decomposition of the energy momentum tensor are given.
-Afterwards, in Sec. \ref{sec:SECTIONIV}, we summarize the thermodynamic equilibrium conditions and their consequences for the gravitational field.
-In Sec. \ref{sec:SECTIONV}, general expressions for the whole matter content depending on the structure constants and the kinematic invariants, respectively, are found by integrating the propagation equations.
-The general case as well as the perfect-fluid cases, like non-tilted \cite{kingellis1973} and stationary models are described.
-After that in Sec. \ref{sec:SECTIONVI}, the consistency with the field equations is considered and expressions for the constants of integration are found.
-It is shown that one finds two special cases: the Friedmann and the G\"odel models.
-Finally, we discuss our results.
-Details about the calculations can be found in \cite{schatz2012dipl}.
+The paper is organized as follows: In Sec. \ref{sec:tetrads-kin-invariants}, we introduce a suitable tetrad frame that allows us to establish manageable equations.
+In addition, the decomposition of the energy-momentum tensor with respect to kinematic invariants is shortly reviewed and their form in tetrads for the space-times \eqref{eq:metric_allg_obuk} is derived.
+Subsequently, by solving the propagation equations, we deduce in Sec. \ref{sec:matter-eqs} general expressions for the whole matter content depending on the structure constants and the kinematic invariants, respectively.
+After checking the consistency with Einstein's equations the general case of a non-perfect fluid as well as particular cases like non-tilted \cite{kingellis1973} and stationary models are discussed.
+Among the special cases that can be recovered are the Friedmann and the G\"odel models.
+In Sec. \ref{sec:Interpretation} we discuss the results and provide alternative formulations, relevant for further observational and thermodynamic considerations.